lsst-dm/dmtn-055/index.rst

 The naive approach to mapping these Python classes to a SQL database involves a new table for each :py:class:`Unit` and :py:class:`Dataset` subclass.
 It also requires additional join tables for any :py:class:`Units <Unit>` with many-to-many relationships, and probably additional tables to hold camera-specific information for concrete :py:class:`Unit`.
 Overall, this approach closely mirrors that of the `Django Project <https://www.djangoproject.com/>`_, in which the custom descriptors that define the attributes of the classes representing database tables can be related directly to the fields of those tables.

 The naive approach may work for an implementation based on per-data-repository SQLite databases.
 Such an implementation will be important for supporting development work and science users on external systems, but it will not be adequate for most production use cases, which we expect to use centralized database servers to support all repositories in the Data Backbone.
-This will require a less-direct mapping between Python classes and SQL tables, especially to avoid the need to permit users to add new tables for new :py:class:`Datasets <Dataset>` when a :py:class:`SuperTask` is run.
+This will require a less-direct mapping between Python classes and SQL tables, especially to avoid the need to permit users to add new tables for new :py:class:`Datasets <Dataset>` types when a :py:class:`SuperTask` is run.

 .. _preflight: